LachlanWaugh/packet-sniffer/README.md

 # packet-sniffer
-A packet sniffer developed for COMP6841
+A packet sniffer developed in C using libpcap